BranchingBad/ollama-STT-TTS/README.md

 ``--pre-buffer-ms``: Milliseconds of audio to keep before speech starts.
 (Default: ``400``)

 ``--system-prompt``: The system prompt for the assistant, or a path to a .txt file containing the prompt.
-(Default: You are a friendly, concise, and intelligent voice assistant named GLaDOS.
+(Default: You are a friendly, concise, and intelligent voice assistant named jarvis.
 Keep your responses short and witty.)

 ``--device-index``: Index of the audio input device (use --list-devices).
 Set to None for default.
 (Default: ``13 in config.ini, but None in code defaults``)